crflynn/excoverflow/README.rst

 ===========

 This package adds links to google and stackoverflow search results to the end of uncaught exceptions in Python.
+It should work with either Python 2 or 3.

 To install: